seanwash/seanwashcom-astro/src/pages/bookmarks.md

 ---
-layout: '../layouts/Layout.astro'
+layout: "../layouts/Layout.astro"
-title: 'Bookmarks'
+title: "Bookmarks"
-description: 'A list of articles, videos, and sites that have resonated with me.'
+description: "A list of articles, videos, and sites that have resonated with me."
 ---

 # Bookmarks